wix-incubator/gh-pages-auto-release/README.md

 }
 ```

-### Your package is automatically re-published every CI build
+### Your page is automatically re-published every CI build

-Once you're build is complete in CI, your package can be accessed at:
+Once you're build is complete in CI, your page can be accessed at:
 ```sh
 https://wix-private.github.io/package-name/
 ```